 Other Eating in Anaheim

-Options for outside kosher food in the Disneyland area are much more limited then at WDW.
-Los Angeles is about 30 miles away, which doesn’t seem like a long drive, if you haven’t driven in LA but in reality 30 miles might as well be approximately (pronounced “actually”) 300 miles.
+Options for outside kosher food in the Disneyland area are much more limited than at WDW.
+Los Angeles is about 30 miles away, which doesn’t seem like a long drive if you haven’t driven in LA but in reality, 30 miles might as well be approximately (pronounced “actually”) 300 miles.
 It would not be recommended to drive to LA and then back to Anaheim for another day at the parks.
-There are a few options that are in driving distance:
+There are a few options that are in the driving distance:

-- All Coffee Beans in the continental US are kosher, and in California there are a lot of them.
-Coffee bean serves not only coffee, but muffins, bagels and other pastries and even small sandwiches and salads that can make a good mea on the run.
+- Many Coffee Beans in the continental US are kosher, and in California, there are a lot of them.
+Coffee bean serves not only coffee but muffins, bagels, and other pastries and even small sandwiches and salads that can make a good meal on the run.